Gireesh123174/SunbaseAssignment/README.md

 2. Read: Display a list of all students.
 3. Update: Edit existing student information.
 4. Delete: Remove a student from the database.
-Usage
+- Usage
 Adding a Student:
-Click on "Add New Student" on the home page (index.jsp).
+Click on "Add New Student" on the home page (index.jsp).</br>
-Fill out the form and click "Add".
+Fill out the form and click "Add".</br>
 ![Screenshot 2024-07-11 181852](https://github.com/Gireesh123174/SunbaseAssignment/assets/85821830/315d2767-4095-42da-a2f8-d8627598e986)